pangloss/vim-javascript/README.md

 ## Concealing Characters

-You can customize concealing characters by defining one or more of the following variables (these are all disabled by default):
+You can customize concealing characters, if your font provides the character you want, by defining one or more of the following variables (these are all disabled by default):

     let g:javascript_conceal_function             = "ƒ"